This post may contain affiliate links; see site footer for more details.

 Brunch at Miss Ricky’s.
 Miss Ricky’s brunch is the bomb dot com.
 Chef Rebecca’s avocado toast is UNREAL, and their menu is super specifically curated; some fan favorites are chicken and waffles and biscuits n’ gravy (which I had, and holy foodgasm).

 The Bean/Millennium Park.
 A total tourist staple amiright??
+This is a *must* on your “What to do in Chicago” list.
 The Bean is that giant silver, welp, BEAN located in Millennium Park.
 I lovelovelove Millennium Park in summertime, because there’s always fun little concerts and events happening outside.
 In winter, I’m more likely to be found warming up in the Starbucks across the street. 😉

 Upside Down Tea Party.
 From 2-5 on Saturday’s and Sunday’s, Virgin does an Upside Down Tea Party.
 And lemme tell ya…this ain’t the Queen’s tea and crumpets. 😉 Boozy tea concoctions + the most ABSURD dessert sampler are served to all, and you leave feeling all of the above.